A new patch, smaller than a postage stamp, is a game changer in vaccinations.

 Vaxxas designed the silicone patch to allow the vaccine to coat it uniformly and consistently.
 The coatings must be stable at ambient temperature and strong enough to remain intact when inserted through the outer skin layer.

 Silicone micromoulded components are increasingly used in medical devices with high precision requirements – just like Nanopatch.

 New technology allows for precise manufacturing of silicone parts weighing just a few milligrams.
 Romar’s successful development of the silicone ‘patch’ used in Nanopatch relied on our expertise in the highly specialised field of micromoulding.

 We can design and manufacture custom moulded components with ultra-precision in our world-class micromoulding facilities in Sydney and Singapore.

 If you’re ready to collaborate with a team that understands the precise requirements of precision moulding and micromoulding, let Romar provide you with an innovative, end-to-end design and manufacturing solution.
-Contact Romar today.
+Read more case studies or contact Romar today.

 As a contract manufacturer, Romar Engineering has been manufacturing components for satellites with excellent results.
 Our knowledge of the space sector, combined with our investment in advanced manufacturing, has enabled us to expand our offering, including fluid and motion control valves, propulsion components and fuel tanks.

 The future of scalable manufacturing.
 Manufacturing has always been a critical pillar of any country’s economy, and Australia is no different.
 Manufacturing is evolving rapidly, and the future lies in scalable, technologically advanced solutions that cater to emerging markets.